baldwin-agency/magento2-module-url-data-integrity-checker/README.md

 - Increasing performance of checkers, these are currently written for accuracy and not for speed
 - Add a legend above the admin grids with a mapping of store view id's with their names
 - Improve tests
-- Tag stable versions and publish to packagist.org
 - ...

 ## Compatibility